chouddev/NSWStampFLow/JENKINS-SETUP.md

 - **Test Report**: Click "Cypress Test Report" for HTML report
 - **Artifacts**: Download screenshots/videos from build artifacts

 That's it!
-Your pipeline will now run automatically on every commit.
+Your pipeline will now run automatically on every commit (detected by Jenkins polling your Git repository).